Stuycs-K/final-project-8-fangl-lia/WORKLOG.md

 Reworked position offsets using linear algebra (rotation matrices) to check conditions.
 Implemented new position offsets for 6 of the 12 corner walls.

 ### 05-31
+Finished the new position offsets for the rest of the 12 corner walls.
+Added restitution constants and merged collide() method with main.

 ## Andrew Li